marcanpilami/jChronix/chronix-doc/src/site/sphinx/plandev/parallelism.rst

 N2.
 AND logical door
 ====================

-A AND logical door is a particuliar job that runs only if all the incoming transitions are verified.
+A AND logical door is a particular job that runs only if all the incoming transitions are verified.

 A (Group 1) ---(OK)---> AND (Group Y) ---> Z (Group Z)